Blog

 • Future performance

 Getting all that information in 30 minutes or an hour is not easy.
 Getting all that information in a short window and feeling good about it is even harder.
+Some of this comes down to the kind of interview format you choose, but it’s mostly about the questions you ask and insights you gather.

 Remember: a job candidate has already made a decent assumption about the interview questions you will ask.
 They have already prepared their answers for the most common interview questions.